ofallonlabs/saeedmirshekari/_src/blog/2022-03-14-physicist-turned-data-scientist-i.md

   targets the academics with advanced degreed in quantitative fields such as Physics, Statistics, Math, and Engineering, interested people from other relevant backgrounds may also find reading this note useful.
-meta_title: NA
-meta_description: NA
+meta_title: "Physicist Turned Data Scientist I: A Path from Academia to Industry"
+meta_description: "Physicist Turned Data Scientist I: A Path from Academia to Industry"
 author: Saeed Mirshekari
 date: 2016-01-10T18:36:32.726Z
 tags:
   - post
+  - mentoring
-  - physics
+  - career
 thumbnail: /assets/img/uploads/undraw_unicorn_re_mi7i.png
 rating: 4
 ---